amanchauhan414/Portfolio/README.md

 ## 👨🏽‍💻 About me

-As mentioned earlier, I’m a full-stack software developer with a strong emphasis on front-end web development.
-Although my specialisation lies in creating engaging user interfaces, I am equally adept at back-end development and creating mobile applications.
-My passion for technology is marked by a sincere appreciation for the world of UI/UX design, where I do some work using Figma.
+As mentioned earlier, I’m a front end software developer with a strong emphasis on front-end web development.
+Although My  specialisation lies in creating engaging user interfaces , but i am ready to learn any technology that is currently suitable according to industry needs and requirements.
+My passion for technology is marked by a sincere appreciation for the world of UI/UX design .

 ## 🛠 Technologies